fersus85/fersus85/README.md

 ### About

 I strive for constant development, like to study new technologies.
 I read Habr and StackOverflow,  solve problems on Leetcode.
-I lead projects in Trello,  familiar with the SCRUM methodology.
 Hobbies - reading books on programming and running..
 Always open to new acquaintances and proposals.
 > If you don't like where you are, change it.
 You're not a tree. - Jim Rohn